advisors-excel-llc/AEConnect/Resources/docs/config/README.md

 #### Push Topics

-A Push Topic must be first created on the Salesforce org before it can be subscribed to... for now anyway.
+A Push Topic must be first created on the Salesforce org before it can be subscribed to.
 Once the Push Topic is created, simply use the topic's name to subscribe to it.

 You can also filter out results of a Push Topic using the fields from the topic's query and some specified values.
 This